Vertigez/Bot/README.md

 3. Enter your @, es.Flood1Bot, Flood2Bot .....
 4. Write / setprivacy and settalo to disabled, otherwise only a bot will respond to the command.
 5. To enter the photo do / setuserpic and send the photo of the bot.

+How to download the source:
+1. If there is to do: apt-get install git
+2. git clone link.git

 How to connect a bot scripts:
 1. Include your apitoken bots in bot1.py instead of "Your Token".